j3-signalroom/apache_flink-kickstarter/.blog/how-create-a-pyflink-udtf.md

 What followed was a classic journey of web searches, chatting with LLMs, scouring Apache Flink documentation, and assembling a puzzle with a million nearly identical pieces. 🧭

 And guess what?
 After much trial and error, I cracked the code!
-You can check it out in my GitHub, click [here]( https://github.com/j3-signalroom/apache_flink-kickstarter/blob/main/python/kickstarter/helper/kafka_properties.py)!
+You can check it out in my GitHub repo [here]( https://github.com/j3-signalroom/apache_flink-kickstarter/blob/main/python/kickstarter/helper/kafka_properties.py)!

 ![matrix-brilliant](images/matrix-brilliant.gif)